Asso-MO5/virtual_micral_n/BUILD.md

 make
 ```

-* MICRAL_WARNINGS sets up the warnings for compilation.
+* You can override default warning settings by using the MICRAL_WARNINGS environment variable.
 Recommended value is:
-    * For Clang: MICRAL_WARNINGS="-Wall -Werror -Wno-unknown-pragmas -Wno-unused-variable **
+  * For Clang: MICRAL_WARNINGS="-Wall -Werror -Wno-unknown-pragmas -Wno-unused-variable"
-      -Wno-unused-command-line-argument**"
+* If not set, default settings are applied

 * To get the files to deploy, see Packaging further in this document.
     - Test in a web server : python -m http.server in Python 3 or python -m SimpleHTTPServer in Python 2